Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-3.md

 ### Thank you

-Thank you to Mathieu Geukens and BitcoinCashAutist for essential technical guidance that enhanced the value of this tutorial.
+Thank you to Mathieu Geukens, BitcoinCashAutist and the [Mainnet.cash](https://mainnet.cash/) project for essential technical guidance that enhanced the value of this tutorial.

 Thank you to [toorik](https://twitter.com/toorik), anonymous, William Patrick, S0me_N0b0dy and na for their support of the [flipstarter](https://archive.li/UznMe) that makes this “Token Pioneers” tutorial series possible.
 Please visit [BitcoinCashSite.com/about](https://www.bitcoincashsite.com/about) to see the complete list of 55+ community members who have funded my work since 2019.